A practical guide to your Zendesk automation setup in 2026

 Automations: These are time-based rules.
 They run on a schedule (once an hour, to be precise) and check for tickets that meet certain conditions over time.
 They’re your patient, background assistants.

 Figuring out when to use a trigger versus an automation is the most important first step.
-Get it right, and you’ll build a workflow that actually helps; get it wrong, and you'll just create more headaches.
+Get it right, and you’ll build a workflow that actually helps your team scale.

 While both of these tools get work done for you, they operate on completely different timelines.
 Picking the right one for the job is what makes or breaks a good Zendesk automation setup.
 Let’s look at them side-by-side.